Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Semi-analytic model

 Finally, we consider the addition of the stellar component of the secondary galaxy to the primary.
-If a galaxy undergoes a major merger, which we define as a merger with $\gamma>0.1$, all stars and metals from both galaxies are placed into the merger-driven bulge of the remnant---major mergers are assumed to form pure bulge galaxies.
-In a minor merger ($\gamma < 0.1$) where the primary is disc-dominated ($M_{\textrm{disc,1}}/M_{\ast\textrm{,1}}>0.5$), we assume that the stars from the secondary are added to the primary's disc.
+If a galaxy undergoes a major merger, which we define as a merger with $\gamma>0.1$\footnote{In \citet{Mutch2016} and \citetalias{Qin2017} we define a major merger as one with $\gamma>0.3$.
+Here we modify the definition to $\gamma>0.1$, to produce better agreement between our model and the observed bulge fraction of high-mass galaxies---see Section \ref{sec:Calibration}}, all stars and metals from both galaxies are placed into the merger-driven bulge of the remnant---major mergers are assumed to form pure bulge galaxies.
+In a minor merger ($\gamma \leq 0.1$) where the primary is disc-dominated ($M_{\ast\textrm{ disc,1}}/M_{\ast\textrm{,1}}>0.5$), we assume that the stars from the secondary are added to the primary's disc.
 This causes a gravitational instability such that $M_{\ast\textrm{,2}}$ is taken from the disc of the primary and placed into its instability-driven bulge \citep[see][]{Tonini2016}.
-In a minor merger where the primary is bulge-dominated ($M_{\textrm{disc,1}}/M_{\ast\textrm{,1}}<0.5$), the secondary's mass is simply added to the primary's bulge (either the instability-driven bulge if $M_{\rm{MDB,1}}/M_{\ast\rm{,1}}<0.5$, or the merger-driven bulge otherwise).
+In a minor merger where the primary is bulge-dominated ($M_{\ast\textrm{ disc,1}}/M_{\ast\textrm{,1}}\leq0.5$), the secondary's mass is simply added to the primary's bulge (either the instability-driven bulge if $M_{\rm{MDB,1}}/M_{\ast\rm{,1}}<0.5$, or the merger-driven bulge otherwise).